The only thing I wanted to do was, add to my informative post on Racial Identity and Passing.

-“Imitation of Life” is also a movie that was a shameless and racist melodrama, in which Delilah Johnson (Louise Beavers) is played as a borderline Mentally Defective “Mammy.”
+“Imitation of Life” is also a movie that was a shameless and racist melodrama, in which Delilah Johnson (Louise Beavers) is played like a borderline Mentally Defective “Mammy.”

 Fredi Washington, plays the adult version of Delilah’s mixed-race daughter Peola (Peola?
 Really, Delilah?
 Gurl, Don’t…Just Don’t).

 Washington played the most complex and sympathetic character, Peola Johnson, who is a casualty of American racism, both institutional and internal.

 Coupled with the self-effacing mother who is also known as Aunt Delilah (Louise Beavers), what a BURDEN Peola carried!
 And, with Delilah being the source of the secret recipe on which Bea founds her pancake empire — not to mention its smiling trademark (Gadzooks and shades of Aunt Jemima!).
 Insult was only added to injury, by denying the economic resources and generational wealth that any white child of a successful entrepreneur would have received had Peola’s mother Delilah received more than the 20% she got from the profits of HER Pancake Recipe!